안녕하세요. 토미입니다. Let’s have fun learning Korean today!

 Therefore, you say 기다릴 테니까 “I will be waiting, so.”

-As you can see the speaker is giving advice to the listener based on his action.
+As you can see, the speaker advises the listener based on his actions.

 Next, let’s read a sample sentence.

-You can pay attention to an assumption of the speaker.
+You can pay attention to the speaker’s assumption.

 지금 가면 사람들이 많을 테니까 좀 늦게 가자.

-I suppose there will be many people now, so let’s go a little later.
+There will be many people now, so let’s go later.

-You can see the speaker assumed there will be many people, that’s why he used “많을 테니까”
+You can see the speaker assumed there would be many people, that’s why he used “많을 테니까.”

-Let’s read the next sample sentence that expresses a speaker’s guess, as well.
+Let’s read the following sample sentence expressing a speaker’s guess.

 그 사람도 이 일을 하는 건 처음일 테니까 잘 도와주세요.

-This will be his first time doing this, so please help him as well.
+It may also be his first time doing this, so please help him.

 You can see that the speaker is assuming that the person will be a first-timer.